Ken O'Dowd

-Kenneth Desmond O'Dowd (born 30 June 1950) is a former Australian politician.
+Kenneth Desmond O'Dowd (born 30 June 1950) is an Australian former politician.
 He was a member of the House of Representatives from 2010 to 2022, representing the Division of Flynn for the National Party.

-Background
+Early life

 O'Dowd was born in Gladstone, Queensland.
 He grew up on his parents' farm in Bracewell, Mount Larcom.
 O'Dowd was educated at Bracewell State School, Mount Larcom High School and Rockhampton Grammar School.
 While still at school O'Dowd worked on his parents' farm, neighbours' farms, as a contract milker, on the railways as a fettler, on flying gangs, and on the construction of railway lines.

 O'Dowd has two children and four grandchildren.

-As of 23 October 2021, O’Dowd holds shares in Woodside Petroleum and has interests in BHP, Rio Tinto and Caltex.

 Career

 O'Dowd became a payroll clerk at Queensland Aluminium Limited (QAL) Gladstone.
 From 1970 to 1978 he worked on the construction of the Bougainville Copper Mine in New Guinea.
-In 1978 he worked at the Gladstone seaport terminal within the fuel industry, until establishing his own Mobil fuel distributorship in Emerald in 1981, which he sold in 1988.
+In 1978, he worked at the Gladstone seaport terminal within the fuel industry, until establishing his own Mobil fuel distributorship in Emerald in 1981, which he sold in 1988.
 He became partner of a Shell distributorship in 1988, which was sold ten years later.
-In 1998 O'Dowd bought and renovated a Rockhampton pub, renaming it O'Dowd's Irish Pub, which he sold in 2004.
-From 1998 onwards he operated Busteed Building Supplies.
+In 1998, O'Dowd bought and renovated a Rockhampton pub, renaming it O'Dowd's Irish Pub, which he sold in 2004.
+From 1998, onwards he operated Busteed Building Supplies.